 \subsection{Training}

 Since the sparse selection in Eq.~\ref{eq:sparse_select} is non-differentiable, it is nontrivial for the dynamic ball querying to enable fully end-to-end training.
 To achieve it, we replace the determined decisions in Eq.~\ref{eq:sparse_select} with a stochastic sampling process.
 Concretely, we consider the gating logits unnormalized log probabilities under the Bernoulli distribution.
-To this end, with noise samples $g$ and $g'$ drawn from a standard Gumbel distribution~\cite{gumbel1954statistical}, a discrete gating mask can be yielded:
+To this end, with noise samples $g$ and $g'$ drawn from a standard Gumbel distribution~\citep{gumbel1954statistical}, a discrete gating mask can be yielded:

-To enable end-to-end training, motivated by the previous dynamic networks, we use the Gumbel-Sigmoid technique~\cite{gumbel1954statistical} to give a differentiable approximation for the Eq.~\ref{eq:theta_gumbel} by replacing the hard step function to the soft sigmoid function.
+To enable end-to-end training, we use the Gumbel-Sigmoid technique~\citep{gumbel1954statistical} to give a differentiable approximation for the Eq.~\ref{eq:theta_gumbel} by replacing the hard step function with the soft sigmoid function.
 The likelihood of the $i$-th query in $k$-th group being selected is:

 where $\tau$ is the temperature coefficient.
-In the training phase, we use the Eq.~\ref{eq:theta_gumbel} as the gating mask to select the sparse queries and employ a straight-through estimator~\cite{bengio2013estimating,verelst2020dynamic} to obtain the gradients of gating logits:
+In the training phase, we use the Eq.~\ref{eq:theta_gumbel} as the gating mask to select the sparse queries and employ a straight-through estimator~\citep{bengio2013estimating,verelst2020dynamic} to obtain the gradients of gating logits: